Ruth Moufang: Biography

-Born to German chemist Eduard Moufang and Else Fecht Moufang.
+She was born to German chemist Eduard Moufang and Else Fecht Moufang.
 Eduard Moufang was the son of Friedrich Carl Moufang (1848-1885) from Mainz, and Elisabeth von Moers from Mainz.
 Ruth Moufang's mother was Else Fecht, who was the daughter of Alexander Fecht (1848-1913) from Kehl and Ella Scholtz (1847-1921).
 Ruth was the younger of her parents' two daughters, having an elder sister named Erica.

 Education and career

 She studied mathematics at the University of Frankfurt.
 In 1931 she received her Ph.D. on projective geometry under the direction of Max Dehn, and in 1932 spent a fellowship year in Rome.
 After her year in Rome, she returned to Germany to lecture at the University of Königsberg and the University of Frankfurt.

-Denied permission to teach by the minister of education of Nazi Germany, she worked at Research and Developement of Krupp (battleships, U-boats, tanks, howitzers, guns, etc.), where she became the first German woman with a doctorate to be employed as an industrial mathematician.
-At the end of World War II she was leading the Department of Applied mathematics at the arms industry of Krupp.
+Denied permission to teach by the minister of education of Nazi Germany, she worked at Research and Development of Krupp (battleships, U-boats, tanks, howitzers, guns, etc.), where she became the first German woman with a doctorate to be employed as an industrial mathematician.
+At the end of World War II she was leading the Department of Applied Mathematics at the arms industry of Krupp.

 In 1946 she was finally allowed to accept a teaching position at the University of Frankfurt, and in 1957 she became the first woman professor at the university.